ArlinoMagalhaes/MM-DIRECT/README.md

 sudo make install
 ```

-If some packages were not found during installation (e.g., libssl and zlib1g), try to
-install Memtier prerequisites again or install that packages separately.
-Access Memtier’s
-git for more information about the tool: https://github.com/RedisLabs/memtier_benchmark.
+ Access Memtier’s git for more information about the tool: https://github.com/RedisLabs/memtier_benchmark.

 ### 5.2.
 Using Memtier automatically on MM-DIRECT